 So, you’re, like, a journalist?

-When I tell people I work in PR, the common responses are: ‘So, you’re, like, a journalist?’
+When I tell people I work in PR and the world of PR Networking, the common responses are: ‘So, you’re, like, a journalist?’
 Or ‘Oh, like Ab Fab?!’
 Admittedly, it’s usually my gay friends who make the Absolutely Fabulous reference, and I’m here for it.

 But it got me thinking.
 Do people outside of the PR industry really still think it’s populated by exuberant fashionistas who drink Champagne like fizzy pop?

 I suppose it comes down to this: there’s a perception that to work in PR is to be one of life’s extroverts.